Description

 Why Lid-Based Sushi Boxes Are Essential For Delivery Brands

 A lid that closes firmly helps preserve roll alignment and reduces exposure to shifting pressure during transport.
-This supports clean stacking and helps maintain space for sauces and garnish without forcing items against the top panel.
+This supports stacking and helps maintain space for sauces and garnish without forcing items against the top panel.

 Lid Performance Benefits

-- Supports clean stacking during transport
+1. Supports stacking during transport

-- Helps retain moisture balance inside
+2. Helps manage moisture balance inside

-- Reduces pressure impact from outside
+3. Reduces pressure impact from outside

 Delivery Readiness Points

-- Prevents sushi from touching the lid
+- Helps prevent sushi from touching the lid

-- Supports multi-roll servings
+- Supports multi-roll servings in one tray

-| Carrier Type | Capacity | Material | Depth | Best Use |
+| Carrier Type | Capacity | Material | Depth | Use Case |

 |---|---|---|---|---|

-| Flat-top sushi box | Single row | Cardboard | Shallow | Quick orders |
+| Flat-Top Sushi Box | Single Row | Cardboard | Shallow | Quick Orders |

-| Window sushi carrier | Multi-roll | Kraft | Medium | Display sales |
+| Window Sushi Carrier | Multi-Roll | Kraft | Medium | Counter Sales |

-| Deep sushi pack | Large meals | SBS board | Deep | Party orders |
+| Deep Sushi Pack | Large Meals | SBS Board | Deep | Party Orders |

-| Sectioned sushi box | Mixed items | Rigid card | Structured | Bento sets |
+| Sectioned Sushi Box | Mixed Items | Rigid Card | Structured | Bento Sets |

 Sushi Packaging Options At Shop Cardboard Boxes

-Why Printed Sushi Boxes Improve Branding
+Why Printed Sushi Boxes Support Clear Labeling

-Consistent print placement helps restaurants label flavors, combos, and portion types clearly while keeping the outer design aligned with the brand palette.
-This supports repeat purchase behavior because customers can quickly recognize familiar sets and signature layouts.
+Consistent print placement helps kitchens label flavors, combos, and portion types clearly while keeping the layout consistent.
+This supports order sorting because staff can identify packs quickly without opening the box.

-Branding Clarity Benefits
+Labeling Clarity Benefits

-- Adds clarity for flavor names
+1. Adds clarity for flavor names

-- Supports icon-based labeling
+2. Supports icon-based labeling

-- Helps identify sushi combos
+3. Helps identify sushi combos

 Order Identification Points

-- Supports packaging consistency across menus
+- Supports consistent packing across menus

 | Area | Printing | Material | Finish | Application |